pglet/website/docs/quickstart.md

 </Tabs>

-This time page will be created on [pglet.io](pglet-io-beta) hosted service.
+This time page will be created on [Pglet hosted service](/docs/pglet-service).